Book Pipeline: AdaptationEnter Now

 - Simultaneous submissions are allowed (i.e. you can submit the material elsewhere while in competition).

-- - Entries must already be published by a traditional publisher or self-published, or be due for release before November 2023.
+- - Entries must already be published by a traditional publisher or self-published, OR due for release before November 2024.

-- - The film & television rights must be available at the time of entry.
+- - The film & television rights must be available.
 If the material is acquired by a production company or other entity after the time of entry, contact us, and we'll withdraw it from the contest.

-- - We'll accept entries submitted by a publisher so long as the author's consent is given.
+- - We'll accept entries submitted by a publisher or lit agent so long as the author's consent is given.